 Which companies can participate?

-In Australia, companies of all sizes are able to offer an ESS, whether they are publicly listed or privately owned.
+In Australia, companies of all sizes can offer an ESS, whether they are publicly listed or privately owned.
 There are though some advantageous incentives designed specifically for SMBs and startups should they meet the eligibility criteria.
-In summary to qualify you need to meet the following criteria:.
-The company cannot:

 - Be an investment company